We’ve scoured the seas (and Internet!) to put together the ultimate list of boating gifts that I (and other boaters) would genuinely LOVE to receive.

 Hook Ya mineral sunscreen is reef safe, bait safe, and boat safe—it won’t leave stains on your deck.
 Developed and bottled in Florida (where they know a thing or two about the sun!).

 Boats are damp and humid environments where cotton towels can take forever to dry.
-Microfiber towels were our go-to while living on a boat for five years.
+Microfiber towels were essentials for living on a boat .
 They also pack down and take up almost no space.

 A boating encyclopedia